Tatchuska/JoyHunter/README.md

-# 🕹️ 2D Pixel Art Game Demo
+# 🕹️ Joy Hunter

-Welcome to my **2D Pixel Art Game Demo**, a project created with **Python** and **Pygame** as part of a college assignment.
-This game was entirely developed by me, combining my passion for game development, design, and storytelling.
-It's a simple yet exciting experience that reflects both my creativity and technical learning journey.
+Welcome to **Joy Hunter** - my 2D Pixel Art Game Demo, a project created with **Python** and **Pygame** as part of a college assignment.
+This game was entirely developed by me, it's a simple yet exciting experience that reflects my technical learning journey.

 ## 🎮 Game Features